arthurcipolari/Hackintosh-Big-Sur-X510UR-BQ166T/README.md

 # Hackintosh-BigSur-X510UR-BQ166T
 My files and info of a Big Sur Hackintosh build on a ASUS X510UR-BQ166T

+- i5 7200U
+- Intel HD Graphics 620
+- 16GB Ram
+- SSD 240GB
+- ~~Geforce 930MX~~ Disabled

 First thing you need to know is that you probably will encounter problems, even if your rig is the same as mine.
 If you don't know what you are doing don't even get started or you will get frustated.
+Hackintosh isn't as simple as a step by step guide.
+Read everything before you start.
 Don't do it if you depend on this laptop for deadlines, this may take time until you suceed.

-This is a work in progress guide, that shows only what worked for me.
-I'm not any kind of hackintosh expert nor have access to a myriad of hardwares, so, I will only answer questions about this specific hardware and some related ones (VivoBook X510* mostly)
+This is a work in progress documentation, that only shows what worked for me.
+I'm not a hackintosh expert.
+Feel free to ask questions or share experience about this hardware and some related ones (VivoBook X510* mostly).

 ## Bootloader

 I'm using OpenCore 0.6.7 as bootloader.
 I did a fresh install following the [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 To boot **Big Sur Installer** from a USB Drive you will need to make the bootable drive from another macOS(What I did was previously install macOS Catalina with Clover and then built the bootable drive from it).
+It's worth to mention that in my EFI folder and config.plist I'm not using debug files nor configs, but I recommend you do until you get everthing going.
+After that you can choose keep debuging for eventual panic errors or disable it.
+I added OpenCanopy.efi and enabled OpenCore GUI for boot, thats only cosmetic but I don't know if can cause problems when booting for installer or with debugging.
+Check Post Install section for disabling it if using my config.plist.

 ## Status of the system